raspberrypilearning/blender-rocket/en/step_3.md

 --- task ---

-Pull the section up to create a taller rocket using the `+`, then click when you are happy.
+Pull the section up to create a taller rocket using the yellow `+`.

 ![A taller rocket](images/blender-rocket-body-extrude.png)